-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 50) The value chain is used by - A) service, manufacturing and merchandising businesses. - B) only service and manufacturing businesses. - C) only service and merchandising businesses. - D) only manufacturing and merchandising businesses.
+- 50) The value chain is used by - A) service, manufacturing, and merchandising businesses. - B) only service and manufacturing businesses. - C) only service and merchandising businesses. - D) only manufacturing and merchandising businesses.